Jakub686/Articles/README.md

 ### How to run
 To run the application, clone the repository into your local computer, use Java 8, import maven dependencies, create a database in MySQL Workbench.
 To configure a database connection use settings from application.properties.

+### Database

+An article has OneToOne relation with Content, and Author has OneToMany relation with Articles

 ### Endpoints